lhtin/You-Dont-Know-JS/this & object prototypes/ch5.md

 Another term which is sometimes thrown around in JavaScript is "differential inheritance".
 The idea here is that we describe an object's behavior in terms of what is *different* from a more general descriptor.
 For example, you explain that a car is a kind of vehicle, but one that has exactly 4 wheels, rather than re-describing all the specifics of what makes up a general vehicle (engine, etc).

-If you try to think of any given object in JS as the sum total of all behavior that is *available* via delegation, and **in your mind you flatten** all that behavior into one tangible *thing*, then you can (sorta) see how "differential inheritance" might fit.
+If you try to think of any given object in JS as the sum total of all behavior that is *available* via delegation, and **in your mind you flatten** all that behavior into one __tangible__(clear) *thing*, then you can (sorta) see how "differential inheritance" might fit.

 But just like with "prototypal inheritance", "differential inheritance" pretends that your mental model is more important than what is physically happening in the language.
 It overlooks the fact that object `B` is not actually differentially constructed, but is instead built with specific characteristics defined, alongside "holes" where nothing is defined.
 It is in these "holes" (gaps in, or lack of, definition) that delegation *can* take over and, on the fly, "fill them in" with delegated behavior.

 The object is not, by native default, flattened into the single differential object, **through copying**, that the mental model of "differential inheritance" implies.
 As such, "differential inheritance" is just not as natural a fit for describing how JavaScript's `[[Prototype]]` mechanism actually works.

-You *can choose* to prefer the "differential inheritance" terminology and mental model, as a matter of taste, but there's no denying the fact that it *only* fits the mental acrobatics in your mind, not the physical behavior in the engine.
+You *can choose* to prefer the "differential inheritance" terminology and mental model, as a matter of taste, but there's no __denying__(否定) the fact that it *only* fits the mental acrobatics in your mind, not the physical behavior in the engine.

 ### "Constructors"